kauht/Pallas/README.md

 ## Community

-Pallas is a personal project - I'd appreciate contributions, feedback, and discussion.
+Pallas is a personal project - Though I'd appreciate any contributions and feedback.

 - Personal Discord: ***@kauht*** or ***@yuhbayn***